larioj/larioj.github.io/distributed-publish.md

 For each operation the producer will have to do the following work:

 * CLI Install
+	* Check that package is not already installed
 	* Store package file in temporary S3 path
 	* Add node to operation queue with the operation type, the package information, and the location of the package i.e. the URI of the package in S3.
 * Universe Install
+	* check that package is not already installed
 	* Add node to operation	queue with the operation type, and the package information.
 * Uninstall
+	* Check that package is installed
 	* Add node to operation queue with the operation type, and the package information
 * Show System State
 	* Nothing to do

+Note that in order for the table 1 to be valid this components needs to uphold some invariants:

+* CLI Install
+	* Cannot Add operation node if the package is already installed
+	* Temporary S3 upload must finish before operation node is created
+* Universe Install
+	* Cannot Add operation node if the package is already installed
+* Uninstall
+	* Cannot Add operation node if the package is not installed

+Violating the rules above would introduce ambiguity to the states outline in table 1.

 ### Processor ##################################################################